luisral6/AgendaFlask/README.md

 -Sublime Text: It's like the swiss army of IDEs.

 ## What type of applications the framework is best suited for?

+Because it is a "microframework", it is best suited for building small applications, APIs, and web services.

 ## GIFs
 ### Create